CescoIV/nahuatl_api/README.md

 The API currently lives at http://nahuatl-api.herokuapp.com/ It currently supports Post, Patch and Get requests to the word database.

+To see its current Front-End Interface, checkout: http://study-nahuatl.herokuapp.com/

 Here are the Routes to use:

 ## GET: